Kaley Cuoco Shares Adorable Photo Of Best Valentine’s Gift Ever From Husband Karl Cook

-Cuoco took to her Instagram account to share two photos of her and Cook with the newest addition to their family, a beautiful dark grey Pit Bull puppy that the couple were hugging in between them in the shots.
+Cuoco took to her Instagram account to share two photos of her and Cook with the newest addition to their family, a beautiful dark gray pit bull puppy that the couple were hugging in between them in the shots.

 In the first, Cuoco and Cook grinned delightedly at the camera for the shot, with the pup, who they have named Blueberry, also posing for the camera.
 The second image saw them both leaning in to kiss each of Blueberry’s soft little cheeks.